 Clothes that fit close to your body are more flattering in photos (no matter your body type, I can pose you in more flattering ways if your clothing is not baggy or boxy).

-Bring colors that compliment your skin tones, and generally avoid black or pure white -- colors that compliment and bring out your eyes, skin tone or hair are best.
+Bring colors that compliment your skin tones, and generally avoid black or pure white -- or at least bring other options in colors that compliment and bring out your eyes, skin tone or hair.

 Jackets and uncomplicated layers can create variety without stopping for full changes.

-If you can wear a light tank under tops, it allows for quick changes outdoors and therefore more photography time.
+If you can wear a light tank under tops, it allows for quick changes outdoors and therefore give you more photography time.

 Jewelry is likely to distract from you, so unless it’s a vital part of your brand (and you're confident it will stay that way until your next headshot session), skip it.